MgSindhu/BeeBreeding/README.md

 ## Approach

 - Identified that the numbers are in spiral pattern. so wrote a logic to arrange the numbers in a spiral pattern
-- Later found the shortest distance
+- Later found the shortest distance between two cells

+## Tech stack

+- LaTeX
+- pycharm
+- GitLab

+## Future scope

+To create a visual environment, in which moment of bees takes place in a shortest path